matsola/biofertilizer-report/casestudy.md

 #### BRIX analysis

-BRIX, or degrees Brix, is a measurement of sugar content in a plant.
+BRIX, or degrees Brix (°Bx), is a measurement of sugar content in a plant.
 It is often used as an indicator of plant health because sugar plays a vital role in plant growth and development.

 High levels of sugar can indicate that a plant is receiving sufficient nutrients and light, while low levels may suggest that the plant is experiencing stress or is not getting enough nutrients.

-A small sample of plant juice was extracted (with a garlic press) from the plant and then measured with a digital refractometer.
+A small sample of plant sap was extracted (with a garlic press) from the plant leafs and then measured with a digital refractometer.

+BRIX was measured before and a couple of hours after application of the biofertilizer.

+Measurements started after the plants had reached a certain size, where removing leaves would no longer negatively affect the plant's development.

 ### Interviews with the producers and gardeners